CaptainGeorgia/CaptainGeorgia.github.io/about.md

     functional and user-friendly.
   </p>
   <p>
-    My goal is to become a skilled professional who can bridge the gap between technical teams and business stakeholders.
-I'm particularly interested in [web development / data analytics / cybersecurity / your interest here] and hope to contribute to projects that make a positive impact.
+    My goal is to become a skilled technologist who can bridge the gap between complex technical implementations and strategic business objectives.
+Drawing from my success in international Informatics olympiads and my education at ADA University, I'm particularly interested in algorithm optimization, software architecture, and developing efficient systems.
+I believe that the best solutions emerge when technical excellence meets clear communication and user-centered thinking.
+Beyond writing code, I'm passionate about mentoring others, as demonstrated through my work teaching computer science fundamentals to young learners.
+I hope to contribute to projects that use computational thinking and innovative technology to make a positive impact on communities and industries.
   </p>
 </section>